 Top 10 reasons why process automation projects fail

 Solvexia’s mission is to help transform our clients’ businesses through process automation.
 As part of this role, we spend a lot of time with people learning about how existing and prior automation projects were “not as successful as hoped for” (in other words, they failed).
+Our aim is to decrease the percentage of project failure in your business.
 We value this knowledge greatly, since we strive to avoid repeating mistakes of the past.

 Through much consultation, we have built up a clear view on the most common problems.
 While all the normal project management mistakes also apply to a process automation project, there are problems that are either unique or overly represented in our field.